Honoring Black Maternal Health Week: A Call to Action

 One of the main questions I've been asked recently is: "What will we do in this current climate?"
 With political shifts, rising maternal health disparities, and ongoing systemic challenges, it’s a fair question.

-We will continue to do the work.
+My answer is simple: We will continue to do the work.

 Missed the Event?
 You Can Still Make a Difference!

-If you weren’t able to attend, don’t worry - it’s not too late to get involved.
+If you weren’t able to attend, don’t worry; it’s not too late to get involved.

 Make a donation: Every contribution directly supports maternal healthcare, advocacy, and resources in our community.